needle-mirror/com.unity.physics/Documentation~/custom-motors.md

    - `Angular Y Motion` = Locked.
 The baking pipeline currently requires this to be Locked.
 (Applies to the `Secondary Axis` field).
    - `Angular Z Motion` = Locked.
 The baking pipeline currently requires this to be Locked.
 (Applies to the axis perpendicular to both `Axis` and `Secondary Axis` field).
    - `Angular X Drive`:
-     - `Position Spring` = 10000.
-While not directly used by the baking, it is used to determine if a `Configurable Joint` is a rotation motor.
-For it to be identified as such, it needs to be non-zero.
+     - `Position Spring` = 987.
+This is the spring constant of the motor.
+It describes how 'bouncy' a motor will be when it converges to its target angle.
+This value will be baked and used by the solver.
-     - `Position Damper`: is not used to bake a `Rotation Motor`
+     - `Position Damper` = 44.
+This is the damping coefficient of the motor.
+This value will be baked and used by the solver.
-     - `Maximum Force` = 3.402823e+38.
+     - `Maximum Force` = 60,000.
 This is the maximum impulse that the motor constraint will be able to exert.
 Within the code, this is multiplied by 'fixedDeltaTime' to get an impulse.
-This would set the equivalent of `Break Torque` for a `Hinge Joint`.
+This would set the equivalent of `Motor` > `Force` for a `Hinge Joint`.
 This data is baked into `MaxImpulseOfMotor`.
    - `Target Rotation` = (45, 0, 0).
 The target rotation in degrees, relative to the target rotation.
 Note that the x,y,z components of this field align with the setting of `Axis` and `Secondary Axis`, not x,y,z in world space.
 Since drives along the primary `Axis` are only supported, only the x-component of this field is baked into `Target`.
    - `Break Force` = Infinity.
 This value is multiplied by 'fixedDeltaTime' to get an impulse.
 It is baked into 'MaxImpulse' for breakable events and applies only to linear non-motorized constraints.
    - `Break Torque` = Infinity.
 This value is multiplied by 'fixedDeltaTime' to get an impulse.
 It is baked into 'MaxImpulse' for breakable events and applies only to angular non-motorized constraints.